Code-Institute-Submissions/bens6477-the-fitness-lab_JanResub/README.md

 * JavaScript
     * No errors were found when running the JavaScript code through the [JSHint validator](https://jshint.com/).
 * Python
-    * No errors were found when running the Python code through the [PEP8 online validator](http://pep8online.com/).
+    * All linting errors returned by flake8 were fixed to ensure that the code was written to the PEP8 python standard.
+Two warnings were were kept and are justified in the Bugs section.
+The command <code>flake8 --statistics</code> was used to locate all linting errors to be resolved.
 * Accessibility
     * A high level of accessibility was returned when Lighthouse was ran in Google Chrome developer tools

 ### Flake8 Linting Errors
-* All linting errors returned by flake8 were fixed to ensure that the code was written to the *** python standard.
+* All linting errors returned by flake8 were fixed to ensure that the code was written to the PEP8 python standard.
 * Linting errors within <code>.vscode/arctictern.py</code> as this was predefined code and in the <code>migrations</code> folders in all apps were ignored as this was system generated code.
 * An error in the <code>checkout/apps.py</code> file says that <code>'checkout.signals' imported but unused</code>.
 However, this is imported during runtime and is used within other files, therefore this error was ignored.
 * An error in the <code>fitness_lab/urls.py</code> file says that <code>redefinition of unused 'handler404' from line 21</code>.
 However, this is used to handle the 404 error page and is used within other files, therefore this error was ignored.